Kentucky Colonels: 1975–1976

 The prior year, the NBA declined the ABA champion Colonels' challenge against the NBA champion Golden State Warriors for a $1 million payout.
 However, the two teams met on October 8, 1975, at Freedom Hall.
 The Colonels won the matchup of the league champions, 93–90.

 The Colonels finished the 1975–76 preseason with a record of 7–2 against NBA teams.
 The Colonels, like the ABA as a whole, had a winning overall record against the NBA over the course of their existence.

 Shortly after the regular season began the San Diego Sails folded and the Colonels picked up Caldwell Jones from their roster.
 Kentucky then traded Jones to the Spirits of St. Louis for Maurice Lucas.
 The Colonels also traded Marv Roberts to the Virginia Squires during the season in exchange for Johnny Neumann and Jan van Breda Kolff.
 Another move in the middle of the season sent Ted McClain to the New York Nets in exchange for $150,000.
 Allen Murphy, Jimmy Dan Connor, Johnny Neumann, Jimmy Baker, Kevin Joyce and Jim McDaniels joined the Colonels' roster for the 1975–76 season.

 Artis Gilmore returned to the ABA All-Star Game and once again was named First Team All ABA.
-Dampier, after eight straight appearances in that game, was not chosen.
+Dampier, after seven appearances in that game, was not chosen.

-The Colonels finished in fourth place in the Eastern Division with a record of 46–38.
+The Colonels finished in fourth place in the regular season with a record of 46–38.
 Their average home attendance was 6,935.

 The Colonels defeated their rivals, the Indiana Pacers, 2 games to 1 in the first round of the playoffs.
 In the league semifinals, the Colonels and the Denver Nuggets each won three games apiece before Denver claimed Game 7 133–110 at Denver on April 28, 1976.
 It was the Kentucky Colonels' final game.